-The agency remained a strictly volunteer agency until October 5, 1895 when a full time, paid agency was established.
-The new agency was divided into five stations with forty five personnel with two Silsby steam engines, five hose wagons and hose carts, and three hook and ladder trucks.
+The agency remained a strictly volunteer agency until October 5, 1895, when a full-time career agency was established.
+The new full-time agency was divided into five stations with forty-five personnel.
+They utilized two Silsby steam engines, five hose wagons and hose carts, and three hook and ladder trucks.
 The agency responded to 232 emergency calls in 1896.
-La Crosse was also very fortunate in having an excellent water supply, with thirty six miles of water main and 335 hydrants with a water capacity of 20,000,000 gallons.
+La Crosse was also very fortunate in having an excellent water supply to support firefighting capabilities, with thirty-six miles of water main,335 hydrants, and a water storage capacity of 20,000,000 gallons.

-The end of the horse drawn pumper era, which started in 1874, began to come to an end with the transition to motorized apparatus in 1915.
-In 1925 the city allocated \$1,300 to the agency for a rebuilt Pierce-Arrow combination chemical and hose motor cart.
+The horse-drawn pumper era, which started in 1874, began to come to an end with the transition to motorized apparatus in 1915.
+In 1925, the city allocated \$1,300 to the agency for a rebuilt Pierce-Arrow combination chemical and hose motor cart.
 La Crosse grew and expanded in the 1940's and 1950's, forcing the agency to grow as well.

-In 1957, 93 authorized firefighters worked out of five stations and responded to 729 emergency calls.
-In 1968, 102 authorized firefighters responded from four fire stations to 882 total calls, of which thirty were medical in nature.
-In comparison, in 2013 the agency responded with 92 personnel to 5,042 total calls, of which 3,694 were medical calls.
+In 1957, a total of 93 authorized firefighters worked out of five fire stations, and the agency responded to 729 emergency calls.
+In 1968, a total of 102 authorized firefighters responded from four fire stations to a total of 882 calls, and of which 30 calls were medical in nature.
+In comparison, in 2017 the agency responded with a total of 92 personnel to a total of 6,446 calls, and of which 4,622 were medical calls.

-In 1983 the 911 La Crosse County Emergency Dispatch Center (EDC) opened to serve La Crosse County.
-Between 1967 and 1983 all fire dispatching for the City of La Crosse was conducted by firefighters from fire station 1 at 5th and Market Streets.
-La Crosse County 911 EDC is still operating today out of the La Crosse County Law Enforcement Center.
+In 1983, the 911 La Crosse County Emergency Dispatch Center (EDC) opened to serve La Crosse County.
+Between 1967 and 1983, all fire dispatching for the City of La Crosse was conducted by firefighters from Fire Station 1 at 5th and Market Streets.
+La Crosse County 911 EDC is still operating today, but as a separately staffed agency working out of the La Crosse County Law Enforcement Center.

 In 1993, the agency trained personnel to the EMT-D (Emergency Medical Technician Defibrillation) level to answer a growing need to provide quality Emergency Medical Services.
-In 1997, the agency was reorganized from an engine/truck based system to a Quint based system, with light rescue apparatus added to respond to a growing need in Emergency Medical Services.
+In 1997, the agency was reorganized from an engine/truck based system to a Quint based system, with light rescue apparatus added to respond to a growing volume of Emergency Medical Services response.

 In the early 1990's the agency recognized the need to provide specialized emergency services in the fields of hazardous material, technical rescue, and water rescue.
-La Crosse has a rugged topography of bluff land, three major rivers (Mississippi, La Crosse, and Black), and major transportation hubs (Mississippi River, Interstate 90, and Burlington Northern - Santa Fe railway) forcing the need for these three specialty teams.
-Over the years these specialty teams have evolved into State of Wisconsin regional teams in Urban Search and Rescue and in hazardous materials.
+La Crosse is built within a rugged topography of bluff land, with three major rivers (Mississippi, La Crosse, and Black), and major transportation hubs (Mississippi River, Interstate 90, and Burlington Northern - Santa Fe railway) forcing the need for these three specialty technical rescue teams.
+Over the years, these specialty teams have evolved into partnerships with the State of Wisconsin regional teams providing statewide coverage for Urban Search and Rescue and Hazardous Materials response.

-The agency has provided fire inspection training to its members and provided fire inspections for all residential properties over two units, and commercial properties.
-The agency inspection/ public education bureau has evolved over the years and has provided services in code enforcement, fire investigations, fire sprinkler and alarm testing, plan reviews, underground and above ground tank inspections, reviews for fireworks and pyrotechnics, juvenile fire setters program, pre planning, and fire safety public education.
+The agency has provided fire and building inspection training to its members, and provides life safety building inspections for all residential properties over two units, and all commercial properties located within the City.
+The agency "Inspection/Public Education Bureau" has evolved over the years to become a true Community Risk Management Division.
+This Division of the agency now provides services in code enforcement, fire investigations, fire sprinkler and alarm testing, building plan reviews, underground and above ground tank inspections, fireworks and pyrotechnics inspections, juvenile fire setters program, pre-planning, City safety training coordination, and fire safety public education.